-Financial organizations are frequently dealt beneficiary death claims and may wonder how to resolve some of their more complex beneficiary issues, where there may be no or limited regulatory guidance.
+Financial organizations are frequently faced with handling beneficiary death claims and may wonder how to resolve some of their more complex beneficiary issues where there may be no or limited regulatory guidance.
 This comprehensive course covers in-depth aspects of Traditional and Roth IRA beneficiary issues and best practices on how to handle death claims while mitigating risk.
-This course covers advanced aspects of IRA disclaimers, distributions to trust beneficiaries, reporting issues, disputes, minors as beneficiaries, and other compliance concerns.
+The course covers advanced aspects of IRA disclaimers, distributions to trust beneficiaries, reporting issues, disputes, minors as beneficiaries, and other compliance concerns.

 Although financial organization personnel do not give tax advice to their clients, IRA administrators still may find themselves fielding legal questions.
 Generally, there is no IRS guidance on how to handle IRA legal issues.
 This course covers some of the more common legal issues that may arise with IRAs, such as powers of attorney, guardianships, creditors, beneficiary issues, and divorce; as well as how to handle these types of transactions to help mitigate risk for your organization.

-Trust beneficiary questions are one of the most popular topics that come into our consulting lines.
+Trust beneficiary questions are one of the most common topics that come into our consulting lines.
 Trusts can be used for many reasons, such as estate planning, avoiding probate, and maintaining control over assets.
-Trusts have become more popular in being named as beneficiary by IRA owners.
-This course reviews IRC and Treasury Regulations guidance for distributing IRA assets to a trust beneficiary.
-We also cover compliance concerns that are frequently encountered and the risks financial organizations should be aware of in this legal grey-area.
+As such, designating a trust as an IRA beneficiary has become a popular estate planning strategy.
+During this course we’ll review current guidance for distributing IRA assets to a trust beneficiary.
+We also cover compliance concerns that are frequently encountered, and the risks financial organizations should be aware of in this legal grey-area.

 This course walks through everything you need to know about excess contributions, including handling recharacterizations.
-This course covers how excess contributions occur, different excess correction methods, and how you can help an IRA owner correct an excess contribution.
+You will learn how excess contributions occur, the different excess correction methods, and how you can help an IRA owner correct an excess contribution.

 eLearning provides you with access to convenient and effective training through an online library of courses on qualified retirement plans, Traditional and Roth IRAs, SEP and SIMPLE IRA plans, heath savings accounts, and education savings accounts.
-Individual courses are available through our learning management system (LMS), Ascensus University, or for use within your LMS.
+Individual courses are available through our learning management system (LMS), Ascensus University for unlimited access for 30 days.

 Get the benefit of our experienced instructors and extensive curriculum without leaving the office with our on-site IRA workshops.
 Our IRA Essentials, Advanced IRAs, and Frontline Fundamentals curriculum offer flexibility and customization and give practical understanding of critical rules and operational issues.